Signal-to-Noise Ratio: The Only AI Metric That Matters and Nobody Measures

 Defining SNR for AI Prompts

-I adapted the formula from classical signal processing:
+This formula comes from classical signal processing:

 What Counts as Signal